-- Multiple lakefront restaurants including: Michaels House of Prime, Ristorante Lago, The Sports Dock, 5 O’Clock Club, Artisan 179, Doc’s Dry Dock, Edgewater Pewaukee, Seesters, Curly’s, Park Avenue Pizza, Butler Inn, Kim’s Lakeside
+- Multiple lakefront restaurants including: Michaels House of Prime, Ristorante Lago, The Sports Dock, 5 O’Clock Club, Artisan 179, Doc’s Dry Dock, Edgewater Pewaukee, Seesters, Curly’s, Park Avenue Pizza, Butler Inn (off the lake), Kim’s Lakeside.

-- Lots of FAMILY FUN events occur near the lake including:
+- Lots of FAMILY FUN events occur near the lake.